Niagara Region has declared a state of emergency which means you should stay home to stop the spread of COVID-19.

-Starting Saturday, May 16, the Regional leash-free dog parks in Port Colborne and Pelham will reopen.
+The Regional leash-free dog parks in Port Colborne and Pelham are open.
 Residents should continue to keep a physical distance of two metres from others.
 Use at your own risk, Niagara Region is not disinfecting the sites.

 |Organics||Place used tissues and other organic material in paper bags or certified compostable bags.
 Bags must be tied before being placed in the Green Bin so nothing falls out.|

 |Recyclables (drop-off)||Residents can recycle electronics, batteries, metal, white goods and tires at Walker Environmental.
 All other items will be placed in open garbage containers and disposal fees will apply.|